Taxonomy Australia's Governance

 Prior to joining the ALA in 2018, Dr Wallis worked with Museums Victoria in roles spanning collection management, database management and publishing collections online.

-VACANT - one of the two representatives of the University sector on the Steering Committee.
+VACANT - one of the two representatives of mid-career researchers on the Steering Committee.

 Prof. Gerry Cassis